-3rd Sunday of each month 9:00 AM in the Black Powder area
+3rd Saturday of each month 8:30 AM at the Black Powder Range

 Caliber must be .177, 5mm or .22-cal only.
 Other calibers at the discretion of the Shoot Chair.